Pyrrolizidine alkaloidosis: Humans

 Pyrrolizidine alkaloidosis poisoning in the United States has remained moderately rare among humans.
 The most common reports are the outcome of the misuse of medicinal home remedies, or the alkaloids are present in food and drink substances such as milk and honey when the animal carriers were exposed to the toxins.
-In other countries, mass human poisonings have occurred when cereal crops used were infected with seeds containing pyrrolizidine alkaloids.
+In other countries, mass human poisonings have occurred when cereal crops used were contaminated with seeds containing pyrrolizidine alkaloids.

 Infants and young children are most likely to acquire pyrrolizidine alkaloidosis because of their intrinsic nature to put everything they find into their mouths.
 However, anyone who consumes one of the mentioned toxic plants is susceptible to the disease.

 The typical case of pyrrolizidine alkaloidosis toxicity ends in liver damage in the form of hepatic veno-occlusive disease that ranges from moderate to severe, as well as damage to other organs.
 Monocrotaline specifically causes pulmonary arterial hypertension.
 The longevity of the disease is wide ranging from 2 weeks to 2 years subsequent to when the poison was ingested.
 HVOC and PAH, however, are both irreversible once developed.
 The patient's recovery results may be as diverse as the permanence.
 Some have recovered as if they were never affected by pyrrolizidine alkaloidosis poisoning if the damage to the liver was not too severe, and others have died from it.

 The severity of pyrrolizidine alkaloidosis depends on how much of the poisonous plant was consumed in a height, age, and weight to the amount of substance ingested ratio.
 The only difference in the symptoms will be how prominent they are depending on the above ratio.
 Symptoms include: